lirralirra/Project3_DataeEngineering_Group3/README.md

 by Group3 : Natasha Elliott,Michael Luc,Rajani Muttumula, Lishi Cai

-# Overview of the project and its purpose:
+## 1. Overview of the project and its purpose:

-# Instructions on how to use and interact with the project
+## 2. Instructions on how to use and interact with the project

-# Documentation of the database used and why (e.g. benefits of SQL or NoSQL for this project)
+## 3. Documentation of the database used and why (e.g. benefits of SQL or NoSQL for this project)

-# ETL workflow with diagrams or ERD
+## 4. ETL workflow with diagrams or ERD

-# Summarising efforts for ethical considerations made in the project
+## 5. Summarising efforts for ethical considerations made in the project

-# References for the data source(s)
+## 6. References for the data source(s)

-# References for any code used that is not your own.
+## 7. References for any code used that is not your own